- IT Services

 Email hijacking became a popular method over the past couple of years to steal email and other accounts.
 If you are unfamiliar with the term, email hijacking is a way in which a hacker gains access to an email account(s) by stealing email addresses and passwords.
 The theft is usually staged through phishing or other social media scams where the attacker deceives their prey into revealing their credentials.
 This is usually accomplished by directing them to a bogus login page or tricking them into installing keylogger malware which records the victim’s keystrokes.
 Once the attacker has the keys to a target’s email account, they can impersonate the victim, gaining access to contacts and taking over other accounts.

 Although there are many guidelines and practices that can help to reduce the risk of phishing and email hijacking, one of the best ways to prevent a cybercriminal from taking over an email account is to implement and use a multi-factor authentication solution which requires the use of a secondary authentication in addition to a password.
 Another solution is the use of a password manager, which eliminates the need for retaining passwords and makes it impossible for hackers to gain access to accounts through phishing.

-In 2020, Google alone reportedly blocked more than 11,000 cyberattacks per quarter that were tied to nation states.
-Those attacks included phishing attempts to attacks on critical infrastructure and ransomware.
-It is no secret that these nation states have organized, well-funded, and well-staffed hacking programs that are used to achieve various national goals.
+In 2020, Google alone reportedly blocked more than 11,000 cyberattacks per quarter that were tied to nation-states.
+Those attacks included phishing attempts to attack critical infrastructure and ransomware.
+It is no secret that these nation-states have organized, well-funded, and well-staffed hacking programs that are used to achieve various national goals.
 These goals have included stealing of intellectual property, governmental espionage, and raising revenue.
 Fortunately, for most small and mid-enterprise businesses, while these attacks generate headlines, they are not as likely to impact these businesses as criminal ransomware or email attacks.